CDS Mentorship Program

 Who can be a mentor?

-Anyone who is a member of our society and is the right fit for the mentees’ interests can be a mentor.
+Anyone who has some expertise in Cognitive Development and is the right fit for a mentee’s interests can be a mentor.
 There are no restrictions on where mentors are geographically located or the institution (or field) where they work.
 Academics and members of industry, for example, can both be appropriate mentors depending on the need.
 In many cases mentees can also be mentors.
 For example, a graduate student might be a mentee that is paired with a postdoc or faculty, but could also serve as a mentor to an undergraduate or lab manager.

 What is the time commitment and length of the mentorship?

-The length of the formal mentoring relationship is just under one year, commencing in May 2023, but the partnership may continue informally thereafter (see timeline below).
+The length of the formal mentoring relationship is just under one year, commencing in May 2025 and ending in April 2026, but the partnership may continue informally thereafter (see timeline below).
 It is expected that the mentee and mentor will meet a minimum of quarterly (and a maximum of monthly) over the course of the year for at least one hour.
 Pairs may arrange to meet more frequently at their own discretion.
 Mentor and mentee decide on the format of their interactions (emails, virtual meetings, etc.).

 What is the application and matching process?